txcwalker/txcwalker.github.io/content/posts/databaseball/databaseball.md

 ## Database Creation and Maintenance

 The first step was building a database of baseball stats.
-Ideally, this would include not just season-by-season data, but also game-by-game and even pitch-by-pitch.
-While that’s the ultimate goal, the data I was able to quickly implement was season-by-season — including postseason stats, award winners, team results, and (for seasons starting in 2002) more advanced statistics.
+Ideally, this would include not just season-by-season data, but also game-by-game and even pitch-by-pitch data.
+While that’s the ultimate goal, the data I was able to quickly implement was season-by-season, including postseason stats, award winners, team results, and (for seasons starting in 2002) more advanced statistics.

 By combining data from the **Lahman project** and the **pybaseball package** (scraping FanGraphs), I created a relatively comprehensive database of season-long player statistics.
-The Lahman database even goes back to 1900 — and further for some tables.
+The Lahman database even goes back to 1900 and further for some tables.

 The end goal is to eventually include as much pitch-by-pitch data as possible, but more on that later.